Signing Your Name and Handwriting If You Are Blind or Have Low Vision

 Use a commercial full-page writing guide for making lists and writing letters.
 This type of writing guide is available in sturdy aluminum.
 The writing guide shown here is available in Sources of Products for Independent Living on this website.
 It is a full page 8 1/2″ x 11″ aluminum overlay sheet with 13 openings that match standard line spacing.

 Most writing guides use plain paper and a space within the guide frame that provides tactile boundaries for the writing line.
 Styles range from plastic overlays to clipboard styles that contain a writing board, a clamp to hold the paper, and a movable cursor bar.
-You can find a variety of rigid and flexible writing guides in Sources of Products for Independent Living on this website.
+You can find a variety of rigid and flexible writing guides in Helpful Products and Technology for Living with Vision Loss – VisionAware.

 Homemade Writing Guides